synchronal/medic-rs/README.md

 Outdated checks work differently from other types of checks.

-Outdated checks run commands named `medic-outdated-{check}` that must be found in the PATH.
+These checks run commands named `medic-outdated-{check}` that must be found in the PATH.
 These commands must follow these rules:

 - Informational output must be written to STDERR.